TOWARDS THE ART OF READING

 December 2014 | ISBN: 978-8792633422

-If ‘Temporarily out of Stock’ with Amazon, Barnes and Noble will deliver it promptly.
+If ‘Temporarily out of Stock’ with Amazon, Barnes and Noble and others will deliver it promptly.

 This book is about the art of reading the image, semiotics, and the poetics of cartomancy.
 Camelia Elias offers an introduction to the Marseille Tarot cards combined with readings of the cards in context.
 For each description there’s an interpretation that combines the cunning-folk method of reading the cards – based on making logical inferences about the meaning of the cards – and the visual argument method, which relies on the subjective and individual art of perceiving.
 The book also features full-length readings, based on real-life tarot consultations.